The great deepwater debate: operate or partner in US Gulf of Mexico

 Other reports you may be interested in

-Barataria (MC 521) is an oil field in the Mississippi Canyon protraction area of the Central Gulf of Mexico.
-The field was discovered ...
+Dorado (VK 915) is a medium-sized oil and gas field located in the Viosca Knoll protraction area of the Central Gulf of Mexico.
+BP ...

 $3,720